 Mia Cikovic B.A. (hons.), B.Ed., OCT

-Mia is our newest member at Hitherifeld and she currently teaches Social Studies and French to the lower grades, and creates crafts alongside a variety of learning exercises with the Preschool students 2 days a week.
+Mia is our newest member at Hitherifeld and she currently teaches Social Studies and French to the lower grades and creates crafts alongside a variety of learning exercises with the Preschool students 2 days a week.
 Mia completed her Bachelor of Arts in honours English at the University of Guelph, and then her Bachelor of Education Studies program within the Schulich School of Education at Nipissing University in the primary/junior division.
-Although English literature is one of her main passions, she loves to submerse herself in the study of world culture and language, particularly that of French and Croatian.
+Although English literature is one of her main passions, she loves to submerge herself in the study of world culture and language, particularly that of French and Croatian.
 As a teacher, it is one of her biggest priorities to create an inclusive environment for students that adhere to a variety of learning types.
 She believes that all students have various gifts and difficulties, and it is a teacher’s job to help students overcome their weaknesses and build on their strengths in order to become well- rounded and prepared for their future endeavors.
 Mia is respectful, professional, passionate, flexible and patient with all her students, but most of all she is happy and appreciative to be within the Hitherfield school community.

 Helen Colvin (Teacher training, England, 3years.
 Music Spec.)